 - Hormone therapy is a type of treatment used to block or eliminate hormones from the body to slow or prevent the growth of certain types of cancer cells.

-- Hormone therapy may also be used to keep cancers from returning and to lessen the symptoms of advanced prostate cancer in men.
+- It may also be used to keep cancers from returning and to lessen the symptoms of advanced prostate cancer in men.

-- This therapy is commonly used for breast, prostate and kidney cancers and for others, as well.
+- This therapy is commonly used for breast, prostate, kidney and other cancers.

-- In most cases, medications used in hormone therapy prevent cancer cells from feeding on the hormones they need to grow.
+- In most cases, medications used in this therapy prevent cancer cells from feeding on the hormones they need to grow.

 What is hormone therapy for cancer?

-Oncologists use hormone therapy to treat certain cancers, which grow by feeding off the body’s natural hormones.
+Oncologists use hormone therapy to treat certain cancers that grow by feeding off the body’s natural hormones.
 The therapy usually involves blocking those hormones from interacting with the cancer cells or stopping the body from producing the hormones that nourish the cancer’s growth.
 Hormone therapy can also reduce symptoms in men with prostate cancer who cannot be treated by surgery or radiation.

-The body’s endocrine system, which includes the pancreas, pituitary, thyroid and adrenal glands, produces hormones, which are chemical compounds.
+The body’s endocrine system, which includes the pancreas, pituitary, thyroid and adrenal glands, produces chemical compounds called hormones.
 These compounds travel through the bloodstream and regulate nearly every cell’s function in the body.
 Hormones include estrogen, testosterone, insulin, cortisol, thyroid and epinephrine.